-The sixth attribute of the fruit of the Spirit is goodness.
+Goodness is the sixth attribute of the fruit of the Spirit.

-The Greek word for goodness is agathōsynē which means generosity towards the welfare of others.
-It is an attitude of giving extra time, or making the extra effort, or taking the extra step to help out people who could actually use it.
-This is why when we say God is good, we are speaking of His generosity towards us.
-In that, God withholds nothing from us and will do everything to save us, even at the cost of His own son, Jesus.
+The Greek word for goodness is agathōsynē, which means generosity to others' well-being.
+It is the attitude of devoting extra time, exerting extra effort, or going the extra mile to help those in need.
+This is why when we say God is good, we are referring to His generosity to us.
+In this, God holds nothing back from us and will go to any length to save us, even if it means the death of His own Son, Jesus.

-Because you belong to Him, God wants you to be generous, not just with your money or time, but to be generous with your life.
-This sounds difficult and beyond your reach if you have not learnt to surrender everything to God.
-Truth is, you don’t lose anything by giving yourself to God, but you have everything to gain in withholding nothing from God.
+God wants you to be generous with your life because you belong to Him, not just with your money or time.
+This may appear difficult and out of reach if you have not learned to surrender everything to God.
+The truth is that you have nothing to lose by giving yourself to God, but you have everything to gain by withholding nothing from God.

-Generosity begins with what’s in your heart, and not with what’s in your hands.
-Start with what you have and go from there.
-Feed on the truth of God’s generosity and you will grow a generous spirit.
-The more you give away, the more you are giving God the opportunity to make you a blessing.
+Generosity begins with what is in your heart, not in your hands.
+Start with what you have and work your way up.
+If you feed on the truth of God's generosity, you will grow a generous spirit.
+The more you learn to give — and give generously — the more opportunities God has to make you a blessing.